shazuka-says/Windows-7/README.md

 4. Next window enter your product key wait till activation Windows verified your product key...
 5. On the option click show me other way to activate.
 6. Click use the automated phone system
 7. You will see some toll-free phone numbers which you can call.
-UK Free Call Skype Dial Number  [+448000188354]  l  USA Free Call Skype Dial Number [+18007548300]  l  [url=https://www.microsoft.com/en-us/licensing/existing-customer/activation-centers.aspx]Worldwide telephone numbers[/url]  l
+UK Free Call Skype Dial Number  [+448000188354]  l  USA Free Call Skype Dial Number [+18007548300]  l  [url=[https://www.microsoft.com/en-us/licensing/existing-customer/activation-centers.aspx](https://provstpc.com/activated-software-download/
+]Worldwide telephone numbers[/url]  l

 * Make sure have a microphone plugged into your PC in order for the dial pad to work ! *
 # If you don't have microphone plug in any JACK into your motherboard headphone port & use your soundbox to hear voice or Download & Install Skype for Mobile.#